6 Signs Your Tree Might Be About To FallThu Apr 20, 2017

 Video courtesy of The Virginian Pilot

 The following month, a day of severe storms hammered much of the Commonmwealth.
-Several tornadoes touched down right here in Northern Neck.
+Several tornadoes touched down right here in our hometown of Northern Neck, Virginia.
 It was as if our town’s ancient trees transformed into involuntary wooden giants pulling down power lines, closing roads and causing other expensive damage to the area.

 You get the picture!
-And now the peak of the 2018 hurricane season is upon us.
-Virginia was named by PropertyCasuality360.com as a top 10 state at risk for significant hurricane damage this year with an estimated 409,000 homes at risk.
+And now the 2019 hurricane season is upon us.
+Virginia was named by PropertyCasuality360.com as a top 10 state at risk for significant hurricane damage in 2018 with an estimated 409,000 homes at risk.

 Look for 6 basic warning signs that a tree may fall: